I Will Lift Up Mine Eyes

-Adolphus Hailstork’s “I Will Lift Up Mine Eyes” is a cantata for a tenor soloist in three sections.
+Adolphus Hailstork’s I Will Lift Up Mine Eyes is a cantata for a tenor soloist in three sections.

 Background

 According to the 1997 music score, Hailstork composed this piece in memory of Undine Smith Moore.
 The instrumentation includes a flute, oboe, B flat clarinet, bassoon, F horn, C trumpet, trombone, timpani, strings, and percussionist.
-“I Will Lift Up Mine Eyes” is S.A.T.B. for a chorus, and features a tenor soloist in all three sections of the composition.
+“I Will Lift Up Mine Eyes” is SATB for a chorus, and features a tenor soloist in all three sections of the composition.
 The title of this composition originates from Psalm 121, which discusses trust in the Lord, for He will keep you from all harm.

 Sections

 Section 1: "I Will Lift Up Mine Eyes"

 The lyrics of this piece is taken directly from Psalm 121 (KJV).

 Section 2: "How Long?"

 The lyrics of this section is inspired by the text of Psalm 13 (NEB).
-The last verse, in which the Soprano and Alto voices sing “I will lift up mine eyes” aids with the transition into Section 3 of the composition.How long, O Lord?
-How long?How long, O Lord, will Thou forget me?
-How long will Thou hide Thy face from me?How long?
-How long must I suffer anguish in my soul and grief in my heart?How long, O Lord?
-Look now and answer me, O Lord.Give light, O Lord, give light to my eyes, lest I sleep the sleep of death.
+The last verse, in which the soprano and alto voices sing “I will lift up mine eyes” aids with the transition into section 3 of the composition.

+How long, O Lord?
+How long?

+How long, O Lord, will Thou forget me?
+How long will Thou hide Thy face from me?

+How long?
+How long must I suffer anguish in my soul and grief in my heart?

+How long, O Lord?
+Look now and answer me, O Lord.

+Give light, O Lord, give light to my eyes, lest I sleep the sleep of death.

 I will lift up mine eyes to the hills from whence cometh my help.